Verbal autopsies used in push to better track global deaths

 One milestone study was conducted in India.
 In the late 1990s, trained interviewers — not doctors — went into the homes of people who had recently died.
 They asked close relatives about the symptoms and events that preceded a loved one’s death.
 Small teams of physicians later used the interviews to determine the cause of death.

-The Million Death Study, as it was called, suggested that India had far more malaria and smoking-related deaths than the World Health Organization had estimated, but only a quarter of the HIV deaths that WHO expected.
+The Million Death Study, as it was called, suggested that India had far more malaria and smoking-related deaths than the World Health Organization had estimated, but far fewer HIV deaths than WHO expected.

 Clearly, verbal autopsies have drawbacks.
 They rely on grief-stricken people to clearly recall clinical details.
 And the validity of results may vary depending on who’s answering the questions, what questions are asked, and how responses are interpreted.